hiiamboris/red-wiki/Draw-dialect.md

 # Graphics source code

-Here is the source code used for generating the graphics in this documentation (you can copy/paste it in a Red console to try/play/improve it):
+The graphics in this documentation are generated using Red and Draw dialect, here is the source code (you can copy/paste it in a Red console to try/play/improve it):

 	Red [
 		Title:	"Graphics generator for Draw documentation"
 		Author: "Nenad Rakocevic"
+		File:   %draw-graphics.red
 		Needs:	View
 	]